Therapy Vs Coaching

 Coaching

-Coaching is not a healthcare service—it’s a collaborative, goal-oriented process designed to help you move forward.
-While it does not diagnose or treat mental health disorders, coaching can support you in clarifying your values, building healthier relationships, and navigating life’s transitions with greater intention.
+Coaching is not a healthcare service.
+It is a collaborative, goal-oriented process designed to help you move forward with clarity and intention.
+Coaching does not diagnose or treat mental health conditions, but it can be deeply supportive during periods of growth, transition, or realignment.

 Honesty, Empathy, and Growth

-I agree with Terry Real that empathy and truth go hand in hand, a concept he calls “joining through the truth.”
-Empathy alone is not enough, while truth spoken without compassion can cause harm.
-The most meaningful growth happens when honesty is delivered with care—helping us face challenges directly while feeling deeply supported.
+I align with Terry Real’s concept of joining through the truth.
+Empathy without honesty can keep us stuck, while truth without compassion can cause harm.
+Meaningful growth happens when honesty is delivered with care, allowing you to face challenges directly while feeling supported and respected.

 A Client-Centered Approach